rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

     - variables.tf for variable declaration
     - locals.tf to define the local values
     - override.tf for override definitions
-1. The file should be at the same directory level.
-If they are in a different directory, it will belong to a different or child module.
+1. The files should be at the same directory level.
+Otherwise it becomes a apart of a different module.
 1. Provisioners should be used only as a last resort.
 1. Since Terraform and the providers are constantly updated, it is recommended to add version constraint for both.